Hans-Jeiger/SpectatorDrones/README.md

 # SpectatorDrones

-An Unreal Engine plugin providing a system of camera drones for spectating in games with a focus on camera composition.
-The drones have the ability to align itself to put different subjects in visual compositions similar to Rule of Thirds.
+An Unreal Engine plugin providing a system of camera drones for spectating in games with a focus on camera composition and coverage of many dynamic points of interest.
+The drones have the ability to align itself to put different points in visual compositions such as Rule of Thirds.

 ## Getting Started